USB controlled version of Scriber + Evaluation PCB, Available – April 2019

 This corresponds to a 20dB increase in detection threshold at the slowest speeds.

-The effect of varying the Bandwidth control in real time, as the bandwidth is reduced, the speed will decrease and the detection threshold is increased.
+The effect of varying the Bandwidth control in real time, as the bandwidth is reduced, the speed will decrease and the received S/N will increased.
 The above picture shows only a small portion of the 100:1 range of this control.

 The only other controls are a Beacon on/off switch which will continuously send the message held in the beacon store and a Normal/Invert switch which inverts the characters, useful for sending in lower sideband or to descending waterfall displays.